smoynes/elsie/README.txt

  - a virtual machine, including CPU and I/O devices;
  - an assembler, for producing machine code from LCASM assembly language;
  - a lot of unnecessary words from your author; and
- - hopefully, more to come.
+ - maybe, more to come...

-As a technical project, ELSIE is not very useful: it is more like a story, a performance.
+As a technical project, ELSIE is not useful: it is more like a story, a performance.
 As such, it is much more than mere software.

     Background